Bruce Lee Never Quit Wing Chun

 Explanation:

-Bruce was trying to help his students and followers look beyond labels to universal truths.
-He wanted people to free their minds from rigid ideas about styles, forms or traditions.
-Bruce was advocating for deeper mastery of core principles.
+Bruce was trying to help his students and followers look beyond labels to universal truths, exactly what Wing Chun’s univeral truths teach… to compete with nothing.
+He wanted people to free their minds from comparison-based ideas about styles, forms or traditions.
+Bruce was advocating for peopel to go beyond and instead seek deeper mastery of core principles.

 “Remember that Jeet Kune Do is merely a name used, a mirror in which to see ‘ourselves’.”